 Veterans returning from Afghanistan and other dangerous countries must sometimes feel like the home front isn’t all that better than the war zone.

-After all, it can’t be easy adjusting from being in a state of having to watch your back every moment knowing you can go to the store without a flak jacket.
+After all, it can’t be easy adjusting from being in a state of having to watch your back every moment to knowing you can go to the store without a flak jacket.

-You have to pick up the pieces of the life you left behind, and for some, it must be especially difficult, when you don’t have a job to return to, or if your health is poor.
+You have to pick up the pieces of the life you left behind.
+And for some, it must be especially difficult, when you don’t have a job to return to, or if your health is poor.

 PTSD and Life Insurance